 Hannah’s World provides developmentally and age-appropriate daily plans for each classroom.
 We want your child to learn to sit when it is appropriate, but feel that many fundamental lessons are learned through play (problem solving, sharing, cleaning up, organizing, etc.).
 Time is made each day for both independent play and group work.
 We also like to enhance our learning through centers (blocks, dramatic play, cars, puzzles, games, and sensory activities), music, crafts, literacy, exercise and outdoor play.
 Each week, we center around a particular theme around which our teachers plan activities.

 Our first curriculum highlight is TouchMath.
 This is a curriculum that stuck out to us because of its incorporation of senses.
 It has been proven to reach different types of learners and set a strong foundation in math skills.
-Some highlights of TouchMath are its…

 Research-driven, multisensory approach that works for students of all ability levels and learning styles

 TouchPoints that help develop math literacy and bridge the gap to memorization

-- Step-by-step methodology that guides students through the concrete and pictorial stages to abstract learning
+Step-by-step methodology that guides students through the concrete and pictorial stages to abstract learning

 Periodic assessments that prepare students for future testings

 Teacher training opportunities

 Our second curriculum highlight is Handwriting Without Tears.
-Just like TouchMath, this curriculum appealed to us because of its incorporation of senses.
-It has been proven to reach different types of learners and set a strong foundation in handwriting skills.
-Some highlights of Handwriting Without Tears are its…
+Just like TouchMath, this curriculum was chosen because of its incorporation of senses.
+This program is used in preschool, elementary, and special education programs across the county and creates a strong foundation in handwriting skills.

 Proven success in making legible and fluent handwriting an easy and automatic skill for students

 Hands-on, educational instruction methods

-- Aligning with the Common Core Standards
+Aligned with the Common Core Standards